Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

         curl -o /tmp/redfish-smart-1.prom cray-sysmgmt-health-redfish-exporter.sysmgmt-health.svc:9220/health?target=${TARGET}
     ```

-    NOTE: In case `ClusterStor` has more than one or multiple primary management node then multiple targets and curl commands can be used.
+    NOTE: If the ClusterStor has more than one or multiple primary management node, then multiple targets and `curl` commands can be used.
     The above script file `fetch_health.sh` under data section will look similar to:

     ```yaml
     data: